 Lounge in a hammock: Or bring a blanket and relax on the grass.
 There’s tons of lounge space around Camp North End.

 Drinks: There’s a growing list of options.
-For craft cocktails, go with Leah & Louise (with mixologist Justin Hazelton) or Black Moth Bars, an adorable airstream bar.
-For beer, Free Range Brewing is opening its second location very soon next to Leah & Louise.
+For craft cocktails, go with Leah & Louise (with mixologist Justin Hazelton) or Black Moth Bars, an adorable airstream bar open every Friday.
+For beer, head to Free Range.

 [Related Agenda story: This mobile cocktail bar is putting down roots at Camp North End]